 So you thought the Elk-Kings 25K was steep and technical?
-This new distance, the mountain marathon, is really not for the faint-of-heart.
+This mountain marathon is Euro-style mountain running, right here in Oregon.
+It really is not for the faint-of-heart.
 It’s for those who eat class 3 scrambles for breakfast, bombing descents for lunch, and hill repeats for dinner.
-Plus it is a bit longer than a marathon – you’ll run for 27.5 mile – it’s in the mountains afterall.
+Plus it is a bit longer than a marathon – you’ll run for 27.5 mile – it’s in the mountains after all.
 You’ll get 8,000 feet of gain.
 Yes, that was 8,000′ of climbing and a little more than that in descending.
 Tempted?

 The race starts at Elk Creek Campground at the same time and place as the 25K.
-You will need to pick up your bib and take a shuttle from the the Jones Creek Day Use Area, just east of the Tillamook Forest Center, on Highway 6.
-See a map .
-Please do not drive to the start line – bibs are only available at the Jones Creek Day Use Area.
+You will need to pick up your bib and take a shuttle from the the Smith Homestead near the Jones Creek Day Use Area, just east of the Tillamook Forest Center, on Highway 6.
+Please do not drive to the start line – bibs are only available at the Smith Homestead.
+Your race finishes at the Smith Homestead.

 There is 8,000′ of gain and 8,400′ of loss in this Mountain Marathon.